Baseball-MLB locks out players after failing to reach new labor deal | Sports-Games

 Major League Baseball locked out its players on Thursday after failing to reach terms on a new collective bargaining agreement (CBA) ahead of a midnight deadline.

-The decision halts all player activity as it relates to their clubs including free-agent signings, trades and use of team facilities.
-"Despite the league's best efforts to make a deal with the Players Association, we were unable to extend our 26 year-long history of labor peace and come to an agreement with the MLBPA before the current CBA expired," MLB Commissioner Rob Manfred said https://www.mlb.com/news/featured/a-letter-to-baseball-fans.
+The decision halts all player activity as relates to their clubs including free-agent signings, trades, and use of team facilities.
+"Despite the league's best efforts to make a deal with the Players Association, we were unable to extend our 26 year-long histories of labor peace and come to an agreement with the MLBPA before the current CBA expired," MLB Commissioner Rob Manfred said https://www.mlb.com/news/featured/a-letter-to-baseball-fans.

 "Therefore, we have been forced to commence a lockout of Major League players, effective at 12:01 a.m.
 ET on Dec.
 2."
-It marks the first work stoppage in MLB since the players' strike of 1994-95.
+The lockout marks the first work stoppage in MLB since the players' strike of 1994-95.

-That labor dispute forced a premature end to the season, delayed the start of the following year's campaign and turned off fans as attendances plummeted when play finally resumed.
+That dispute forced a premature end to the season, delayed the start of the following year's campaign and turned off fans, with attendances plummeting when play finally resumed.
 "The shutdown is a dramatic measure, regardless of the timing," the players' association (MLBPA) said https://twitter.com/MLBPA_News/status/1466275975474421761/photo/1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)